 Wild Apricot is an all-in-one membership management system used by over 15,000 professional, business and trade associations, chambers of commerce, nonprofits, charities, clubs and community organizations.
 It supports organizations from a few members to 15,000 members in size.

 With Wild Apricot’s website builder, administrators can create both a public website and private pages for members and committees.
 Widgets—such as event calendars, public and private membership directories and donation forms—can be copied and pasted into the builder.
-The system offers template-based design options, so no programming knowledge is required to create and edit pages.
-However, advanced customization using HTML and CSS code is also supported.

 Prospective members can submit applications through the website, while current members receive automated dues renewal reminders.
 Additionally, Wild Apricot’s event management tools let managers create events; list them on the website along with a description, images and a custom online registration form; track which members sign up; and process payments.
 It can also send reminders and messages to members.

-Finally, managers can view all member records to see membership status, event registrations, donations and more.
+Managers can view all member records to see membership status, event registrations, donations and more.

 Doug from PATA Gloucestershire